danedabomb/HeadlineGenerator/README.md

 We found that running these notebooks is frequently subject to a lost connection, so we recommend converting them to traditional Python scripts and if running on another server, configuring SSH to keep the server alive.

+Our final paper and poster are found under the deliverables/ folder.

 NOTE:
 - All .pkl files (data.pkl, vocabulary-embedding.pkl, vocabulary-embedding-data.pkl), our trained weights file (train.hdf5), and our dataset were too large for uploading to GitHub